drkostas/Garmin-Activities-Tool/README.md

    (If you don't want geolocation skip steps 4-10)

-4. Go to http://www.gpxeditor.co.uk/ and draw your swimming route until the distances it shows matches your actual distance.
+4. Go to http://www.gpxeditor.co.uk/ and draw your route until the distances it shows matches your actual distance.

 5. Export the gpx file and place it in "Inputs/GPX".